Thunder in the East (1951 film)

-Thunder in the East is a 1951 war drama film released by Paramount Pictures, and directed by Charles Vidor.
+Thunder in the East is a 1951 American war film released by Paramount Pictures in 1953, and directed by Charles Vidor.
 It was based on the 1948 novel The Rage of the Vulture by Alan Moorehead; the book title was the working title of the film.

 Plot

 The film is set in 1947 after India had gained its independence from Britain.
 Steve Gibbs (Alan Ladd), a former Flying Tiger is an American gunrunner who flies into the hill station capital of a small (fictitious) Northern Indian state called Gandahar.
 He intends to sell weapons to the local Maharajah whose capital is facing an attack from an opposing army.
 He is opposed by the Maharajah's prime minister Singh (Charles Boyer), who is a proponent of Mohandas Gandhi's philosophy of non-violence.
 Steve is initially forbidden by Prime Minister Singh from seeing the Maharajah, but Steve bides his time in the capital.